ampproject/amphtml/extensions/amp-bind/amp-bind.md

 ## Debugging

+[filter formats="websites, stories, ads"]
+Test in development mode, byt adding the URL fragment `#development=1` to highlight warnings and errors during development and to access special debugging functions.
+[/filter] <!-- formats="websites, stories, ads" -->

+[filter formats="email"]
-Test in development mode (with the URL fragment `#development=1`) to highlight warnings and errors during development and to access special debugging functions.
+Test in development mode by saving the email as an HTML file.
+Test in the browser by adding the URL fragment `#development=1` to highlight warnings and errors during development and to access special debugging functions.
+[/filter] <!-- formats="email" -->

 ### Warnings